Fir recording of first information report under section 154 crpc

 Someone has stolen my car.
 I went to the police station to lodge my FIR, but the officer on duty has refused to register it.
 He said that your information is vague and you produce some evidence regarding theft.
 I tried to convince him about the offence, but he was adamant about registering my FIR.

 Then I contacted a lawyer and demanded five thousand rupees for filing a complaint to the Magistrate.
 I am wandering to register my FIR.
 Please help.
 I have read that recording of FIR is mandatory.
 The police officer cannot refuse.
 Please tell me the essential elements of fir.

-In State of Haryana v Bhajan Lal AIR 1992 SC 604 the Supreme explained the condition mandatory for the recording of FIR:
+Which kind of information is necessary to record as FIR?
+In State of Haryana v Bhajan Lal AIR 1992 SC 604 the Supreme manifested the compulsory requirement for the recording of FIR:

 - There should be a piece of information

 - That information must disclose the commission of a cognizable offence.